Saptak10/Saptak10/README.md

 ## Hey there, I am [Saptak Chakraborty](https://saptakportfolio.netlify.app/), Software Developer

 - 📖 Currently in 4th year, pursuing B.Tech in Computer Science from Kalinga Institue of Industrial Technology (KiiT University), Bhubaneshwar
-- 🏢 Working as a Software Developer Intern at Highradius Corporation.
+- 🏢 Working as a Software Developer Intern at E-NextCloud Technologies.
 - 🌱 Learning new technologies and developing Web Applications
 - 👨‍💻 Freelancing on Web Development
 - 🔣 Open Source Contributor